-Margaret Dickson was executed, survived, and pardoned, and because of it she was nicknamed “ill hangit Maggy Dickson.”
+Margaret Dickson* was executed, survived, and pardoned, and because of it she was nicknamed “ill hangit Maggy Dickson.”
 Her story begins with her birth in Musselburgh, Scotland, near Edinburgh in 1702.
 When she was an adult, she married a fisherman and together they had several children.
-However, Dickson found herself practically single because her husband was impressed and went to sea aboard a warship.
+However, Dickson found herself practically single because her husband was impressed and sent to sea aboard a warship.

 In Scotland, at the time, any woman who committed fornication was punished publicly.
 The punishment occurred over three Sundays with the fornicator seated in the most conspicuous place in church and receiving a public rebuke from the minister.
 This spectacle resulted in people attending church who never attended just so that they could see offenders shamed.
 Female offenders found the punishment so embarrassing, some “destroyed the fruits of their amours, rather than be made a spectacle to all the inhabitants of the parish.”

 Whether the child was born alive or is unclear.
 What is clear is that Dickson was apprehended on suspicion of killing her child and committed to the Edinburgh goal.
 During her imprisonment, she was said to be extremely penitent.
-She said that she was afraid to admit she was pregnant because of fear of being punished publicly at church.
-Dickson also related that she had committed fornication, but at the same time, she also denied that she had killed her child and claimed that the baby was still-born.
+She said that she was afraid to admit she was pregnant because of fear of being punished at church.
+Dickson also related that she had committed fornication, but at the same time, she denied that she had killed her child and claimed that the baby was still-born.

-During the trial, evidence was given that Dickson was pregnant and that she had denied being pregnant.
+During the trial, evidence was given that proved she was pregnant and that she denied being pregnant.
 There was also evidence that the dead child was found in the River Tweed at Maxwellheugh, near Kelso and that she delivered the child herself.
 In addition, a surgeon inspected the dead child to determine whether the child was alive at the birth.
 The surgeon reported that “when the lungs of the child were put into water they swam,” which indicated that the child had been born alive.

 “Every person, upon whom the judgment of the court has been executed, has no more to suffer, but must be for ever discharged.”

-As Dickson could no longer be charged with a crime, the king’s advocate, filed a charge against the sheriff claiming that he had not performed his job properly as Dickson was still alive.
-Her husband, who was a good fellow, remarried her within a few days, and until the day she died (25 years later), Dickson denied that she killed her child.
+As Margaret Dickson had been executed and was considered dead, she could no longer be charged with a crime.
+This upset the king’s advocate and he filed a charge against the sheriff claiming that he had not performed his job properly as Dickson was still alive.
+Her husband, who was a good fellow, remarried her within a few days and after her miraculous recovery she became extremely popular prompting a report on 15 October that read:

-- Annals of Crime, Issues 1-53, 1833
+- Annals of Crime, Issues 1-53, 1833, p.
+57.

-- The Scots Magazine, 1808
+- The Scots Magazine, p.
+906.